 - Complete application for admission.

-It is important to indicate whether you are applying for pre-nursing, practical nursing (PN) or the associate degree nursing (RN) program.
+It is important to indicate whether you are applying for pre-nursing, practical nursing (PN), or the associate degree nursing (RN) program.
 Indicate the semester and year you plan to enter the nursing program.
-For example, pre-nursing fall 2014, practical nursing (PN) fall 2015, and associate degree nursing (RN) fall 2016.
+For example, pre-nursing fall 2022, practical nursing (PN) fall 2023, and associate degree nursing (RN) fall 2024.
 The date of formal application will be factored in if two or more applicants tie for the same rank.
 Applicants for the nursing program must be officially accepted by August 10 into either the LPN or RN program.

 - Complete all testing requirements.

-ACT or COMPASS test (see "Entrance Requirements" links below for required scores for the year you plan to enter the program).
-For the nursing program, ACT or COMPASS test scores will be good for three years from the date the test is taken.
+ACT or ACCUPLACER Next Gen test.
+See "Entrance Requirements" links below for required scores for the year you plan to enter the program.
+For the nursing program, ACT or ACCUPLACER Next Gen test scores will be good for three years from the date the test is taken.

 - ACT Composite Score = 20 or above or

-The three sections of the COMPASS test can be taken individually or as a group.
+The three sections of the ACCUPLACER test may be taken individually or as a group.
 Preparing for this test is extremely important to all students, but especially for prospective students who have limited reading, writing, or math skills.
 Scheduling the test when you are able to perform well is key, as the test impacts your ability to gain admission to the PN or RN program.
-Each section of the test may be taken only three times.
+Each section of the test may be taken only three times during an academic year.

 - Official and final high school transcripts.

-Students not completing high school should send a transcript of their equivalency (GED) scores.
+Students not completing high school should send a transcript of their equivalency (GED or HSED) scores.

 - Official transcripts from all colleges and universities attended.